ver045/Web_Design/README.md

 -The data must come from exporting the .csv file as HTML, or converting it to HTML.
 Use pandas

-The website must, at the top of every page, have a navigation menu that:
+-The website must, at the top of every page, have a navigation menu that:

-Has the name of the site on the left of the nav which allows users to return to the landing page from any page
+-Has the name of the site on the left of the nav which allows users to return to the landing page from any page

-Contains a dropdown on the right of the navbar named “Plots” which provides links to each individual visualization page
+-Contains a dropdown on the right of the navbar named “Plots” which provides links to each individual visualization page

-Provides two more links on the right: “Comparisons” which links to the comparisons page, and “Data” which links to the data page
+-Provides two more links on the right: “Comparisons” which links to the comparisons page, and “Data” which links to the data page

-Is responsive (using media queries).
+-Is responsive (using media queries).
 The nav must have similar behavior as the screenshots “Navigation Menu” section